 - DNA is double-stranded, so one side acts as the “sense” strand while the other is the “anti-sense” strand.
 Furthermore, the nucleobases form very specific pairs – A on the sense side always pairs with T on the anti-sense side, and vice versa.
 And C on the sense side will always pair with G on the anti-sense side, and vice versa again.

 - Through a complicated process called transcription, the sense strand of DNA is then transcribed into a mirror image RNA or ribonucleic acid.
 RNA is very similar to DNA, except the thymine in DNA is replaced with uracil (U) in RNA.
 So during the transcription process, U will always pair with DNA T.

 - DNA and RNA are manufactured in each cell from basic ingredients such as the sugars ribose and deoxyribose and other components.
-There is not a central manufacturer of nucleic acids in the body.
-Furthermore, DNA, RNA or individual nucleic acids rarely float in the blood, and even if the did, cells cannot usually transport them into the cell.
+There is no central manufacturer of nucleic acids in the body.
+Furthermore, DNA, RNA, or individual nucleic acids rarely float in the blood, and even if they do, cells cannot usually transport them into the cell.
 Even if they could, the cell would catabolize them, reuse them, or expel them from the cell.

 - In case all of the above is not clear, human DNA contains the same biochemicals as lowly cyanobacteria.

-I know those of us who actually were biochemists or cell biologists (or both) are offended that I converted DNA biochemistry into 500 words or so.
+I know those of us who are biochemists or cell biologists (or both) are offended that I converted DNA biochemistry into 500 words or so.
 This goes back to my article that states that becoming an expert in these areas takes thousands of hours of classwork and experience.

 That pesky DNA in GMOs will harm you